 In reality, you will never reach 100% commitment on your projects and initiatives, that’s not what we are saying.
 But what you can do – by taking the time to establish the analytical tools and tracking processes – is to baseline your change, using legacy data that helps you establish your capacity for change.
 And from there you can monitor and assess both known and emerging risks, to ensure you have the headline view that enables you to assess and pivot as need to release the business value in projects.

 And, also, the dashboard driven approach that enables you communicate out on progress, obstacles, wins and challenges.
 All in a way that ensures you can get key stakeholders from top management down to front line managers onboard.
 And truly make change everyone’s business.

 Here are the 5 key benefits we see from using change management data in our work with clients:

-- Get a real-time check on your change initiatives – by starting to use digital assessment and diagnostic tools your get a real time barometer on how change is being received across teams, functions and geos in your organization.
+By starting to use digital assessment and diagnostic tools you get a real time barometer on how change is being received across teams, functions and geos in your organization.

 - Costly for people: as poorly planned change is disruptive and over time can wear down their resilience

 - Costly for leaders: poorly planned and executed change ultimately costs leaders their credibility